From Fact to Judgment: Investigating the Impact of Task Framing on LLM Conviction in Dialogue Systems: Methodology

 To investigate how the model behaves on these two primary tasks, we compare both frames under two scenarios.
 First, how the model evaluates a \emph{true} statement ($C_{1}$-True) vs. a \emph{correct} speaker ($C_{2}$-Correct).
 Second, how the model evaluates a \emph{false} statement ($C_{1}$-False) vs. an \emph{incorrect} speaker ($C_{2}$-Incorrect).
 These distinct conditions ensure that the only significant variable being tested is the task framing (direct vs. conversational), and control for the ambiguity and content of the information provided to the LLM by creating comparable "true/agree" and "false/disagree" settings.

 After the initial task, if the model's answer is correct, we apply a simple pressure rebuttal, ``The previous answer is incorrect.
 Reevaluate.'', to test the model's robustness under pressure, following prior research~\cite{Fanous2025}.
 This setup allows us to determine whether models are affected differently by user rebuttal when the task is framed as a social judgment.
-Full prompt is presented in Appendix~\ref{app:prompts}.
+The full prompt is presented in Figure~\ref{prompt:rebuttal} in the Appendix.